-So the 2016 Formula 1 has well and truly started, as we’re officially 3 months into the proceedings.
 Have you been following the Grand Prix so far?
-The famous Monaco Grand Prix is up next, with the circuit winding through the streets of Monte Carlo.
-This is vastly considered to be one of the best Formula 1 tracks in the world, but what other tracks are rated up there with the best?
+The famous Monaco Grand Prix with its circuit winding through the streets of Monte Carlo is considered to be one of the best Formula 1 tracks in the world, but what other tracks are rated up there with the best?

 Marina Bay, Singapore